 In order to deal with the tremendous increase in traffic over its three international bridge crossings due to the enactment of the United States-Canada Free Trade Agreement, the Niagara Falls Bridge Commission developed a 30-year expansion program.
 Les assisted in the securing of both federal and state tax-exempt status for the Commission’s bonds through the enactment of the Intermodal Surface Transportation Efficiency Act (ISTEA).
-This deal was selected by the Institutional Investor as one of the four “deals of the year.”
+This is likely the only federal entity with this special status.

 He worked as special privatization counsel to the New York City Economic Development Corporation with respect to the disposition of Coney Island, Elmhurst, and Queens Hospitals.
-This transaction was one of the largest and most complicated privatizations ever undertaken in the United States.
+This transaction was one of the largest and most complicated privatizations ever undertaken in the United States, though ultimately not completed.

 Over the years, Les has represented numerous not-for-profit corporations supporting their corporate, tax, and financing needs.
 He worked with an entity selling and restructuring a portfolio of four (4) multifamily housing projects, two (2) of which had failed HUD REAC scores.
-He has also assisted numerous not-for-profit entities in their debt restructuring efforts with their various lending institutions.
+He has also assisted numerous not-for-profit entities in their debt restructuring efforts, as well as various compliance issues, with their various lending institutions.

-Currently, Les is representing The Center for New York City Neighborhoods (Center) in its lead role for provision of counseling services to New York City residents impacted by Hurricane Sandy.
-In this representation, he has had to negotiate the subcontract between the Center and the overall prime contractor for Hurricane Sandy relief for the City as well as sub-subcontracts with various entities providing direct counseling services to residents due to the magnitude of the counseling relief required, all in conformity with the prime contract.
+Les represented Center for New York City Neighborhoods (Center) in its lead role for provision of counseling services to New York City residents impacted by Hurricane Sandy.
+In this representation, he had to negotiate the subcontract between the Center and the overall prime contractor for Hurricane Sandy relief for the City as well as sub-subcontracts with various entities providing direct counseling services to residents due to the magnitude of the counseling relief required, all in conformity with the prime contract.

 Bar & Court Admissions